kirklong/ASTR_3730_Recitation/README.md

 **Third lab instructions:**

 Make sure you've installed the [`py_mesa`](https://github.com/wmwolf/py_mesa_reader) module, then download the files from the `MESALab3` folder.
 This is easy if you've already cloned the repository -- just running `git pull` should immediately get you up to date with all of the latest files here!
-Ask early and often if you have questions about any part of this.
-If you're on Windows and run into difficulty installing the module I've posted a video walkthrough of me installing it on my Windows side you can find on the Lab 3 page on Canvas.
+Ask early and often if you have questions about any part of this. ***If you're on Windows and run into problems installing the module / getting the module to work right I've posted a video walkthrough of me installing it on my Windows side you can find on the Lab 3 page on Canvas.***

 **1st (review) week instructions:**